One Day in Seattle, Washington: Itinerary & Where to Go in 24 Hours

 Of course, there’s more to do at the Space Needle than gawk at it.
 Grab your tickets and zip up the elevator to the observation deck at the 520-foot level.

 On a clear day, tourists can enjoy spectacular 360-degree views over the Queen Anne area, the city skyline, and the surrounding mountains & seascapes.
 In the distance, Mount Rainer in the Cascade Mountains to the south and Mount Baker in the Olympic Mountains to the east pop into your sights.
-Be sure to also check out The Loupe, the world’s first revolving glass floor observation deck.
+Be sure also to check out The Loupe, the world’s first revolving glass floor observation deck.

 Unleash your inner Hendrix at the Museum of Pop Culture (MoPOP)